AshwinSheoran02/Snakes-and-Ladders-Game-with-JavaFx/README.md

 */src/main/java/com/example/snakesandladdersgame/HelloApplication.java*

+Or you can simply run the '.jar' file after downloading it from the given link : https://drive.google.com/file/d/1hKoUJ0UqmD6qae9580Mc6064nJhTW5V7/view?usp=sharing

 ## Class Relationships
 The class relationships used in the Project are shown visually using the ```UML diagram``` 	:page_facing_up:, which can be viewed using